hoanggiang063/weatherdemo/README.md

 ## Need to improve
 - Modularization: separate features in modules in order to keep it clean, decoupling
-- Add BBD(business driven development) to test usecase and repository by using Cucumber.
+- Add BBD to test usecase and repository by using Cucumber.
 - Build a base class for Viewmodel, in base we will handle common cases such common failures cases.
 - Maybe we try to apply navigation among fragments.
 - Add mock modules for development, let say we test with mock when we wait for real api.